adonisjs/legacy-docs/3.0/getters_setters.md

 Now whenever you call `.toJSON` on a collection or a user instance, it will have the `fullname`.

 Computed properties have same traits as getters.
-However, you have to define the computed properties to be created inside an array.
+Also, you have to explicitly define the computed properties and then create getters for them.